tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-22-newbie-part-3-download-webdriver-java-client.markdown

 6) There will be ‘libs’ folder, 2 jar files and change log in unzipped folder as shown in bellow figure.
 We will use all these files for configuring webdriver in eclipse.

 {% img /images/Download-Webdriver-Java-Client-6.png %}

+7 ) Now you will take a look in the [Part 4 : Configuration Eclipse with Selenium driver and Create Fisrt Test](/blog/2014/05/23/newbie-part-4-configuration-eclipse-with-selenium-driver-and-create-fisrt-test/)